bw2/ConfigArgParse/README.rst

          "choices" are not handled as expected.
 For example, if you specify a required value in a config file, you still have to specify it again on the command line.
-      -  doesn't work with python 3 yet
+      -  doesn't work with Python 3 yet
       -  no unit tests, code not well documented

 -  appsettings v0.5 (https://pypi.python.org/pypi/appsettings)